AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Characteristics

 \subsection{UV/Optical Light Curve}

 The multi-band light curve of AT\,2024wpp for the first 120 days is shown in Figure \ref{fig:lightcurve}.
-The time of first light is taken to be MJD 60578.40 based on a power-law fit to the early $g$-band data, shown in the figure inset.\footnote{This time is tightly constrained by our initial P48 detection: despite its low S/N, the flux is only 1\% of the peak value, implying it must have occurred very close to the true explosion time (within about 1 hour) \emph{if} the early rise takes the form of a standard power-law.
-It could potentially be argued that such a fortunate occurrence is not probable and in fact the early rise of the light curve shows more complicated behaviour, with an initial (easier-to-catch) slow rise followed by a faster one towards the peak.
-In any case, our conclusions are not strongly sensitive to the precise choice of explosion time.} This time will be used as $t_0$ throughout this paper.
+The time of first light is taken to be MJD 60578.40 based on a power-law fit to the early $g$-band data, shown in the figure inset.\footnote{This time is tightly constrained by our initial P48 detection: despite its low S/N, the flux is only 1\% of the peak value, implying that the observation must have occurred very close to the true explosion time (within about 1 hour) \emph{if} the early rise takes the form of a standard power-law.
+It could potentially be argued that such a fortunate occurrence is not probable and the early rise of the light curve therefore probably exhibited more complicated behaviour, with an initial (easier-to-catch) slow rise followed by a faster one towards the peak.
+In any case, our conclusions are not strongly sensitive to the precise choice of explosion time.} This time will be used as $t_0$ (the reference point for all elapsed times quoted) throughout this paper.

 The evolution is well-sampled close to peak in the optical bands, and shows a dramatic rise over the first day following detection of more than 3 magnitudes, then more gradually rises to peak two days later.
 The time of peak is nearly the same in all bands (3--4 days after first detection).